Kimberly Bergalis

-Kimberly Ann Bergalis (January 19, 1968 – December 8, 1991) was an American woman who was one of six patients purportedly infected with HIV by dentist David J. Acer, who was infected with HIV and died of AIDS in September 1990.
-This incident is the first known case of clinical transmission of HIV.
+Kimberly Ann Bergalis (January 19, 1968 – December 8, 1991) was an American woman who was one of six patients purportedly infected with HIV by dentist David J. Acer, who was infected with HIV and died of AIDS on September 3, 1990.

 Background

 The eldest of three daughters, Bergalis was born in Tamaqua, Pennsylvania, in 1968, where her family lived until moving to Florida in 1978.
 In 1985, she enrolled at the University of Florida and majored in business.
+A devout Catholic, Bergalis always maintained that she was a virgin and that she never used intravenous drugs.

 In December 1987, dentist Dr. David Acer removed two of Bergalis's molars.
 Acer was HIV-positive at the time, having been diagnosed that fall.
 In March 1989, Bergalis began to display symptoms of AIDS and was diagnosed with the disease in January 1990.
 The initial report from the Centers for Disease Control and Prevention (CDC) stated that she had likely acquired her infection from her dentist, which prompted Acer to write an open letter requesting that his patients be tested for HIV infection.
 The Florida Department of Health and Rehabilitative Services tested over 1,000 patients, discovering two additional HIV-positive patients.
 The CDC would eventually identify a total of ten HIV-positive patients and subsequently retraced six of the infections to Acer.